algosup/2024-2025-project-1-fpga-team-3/test_plan.md

 * Collision Detection: Verifying that the player’s interactions with obstacles are correctly detected.
 We will test scenarios where the player should be hit or where movement should be blocked.

-* Object Spawning and Behavior: Ensuring that game objects, like vehicles or logs, spawn at the correct locations and move as expected, according to game rules.
+* Object Spawning and Behavior: Ensuring that game objects spawn at the correct locations and move as expected, according to game rules.
 This will involve testing how these objects behave in terms of speed, direction, and interaction with the player.

 * Input Handling: Verifying that the user’s controls (button presses or other input methods) are processed correctly and result in the intended actions within the game.